Jacksonville Bus Accident Lawyer

 - Buses have a higher center of gravity, making them more likely to tip over.

 Because bus passengers are rarely restrained, they have the potential for more injuries.
 Imagine what happens inside a bus at the moment of impact.
 People will be thrown out of their seats, thrown against the sides of the bus, and thrown into other passengers.
 This is why bus accident injuries often include:

 - Torn tendons and ligaments

 - Severe cuts, lacerations, and bruising

 - Brain injuries, such as concussions or skull fractures

-If you or a family member is injured in a Florida bus accident, you need to contact an experienced auto accident attorney in Gainesville.
-The legal team at Farah & Farah will see that you and your family gets a just settlement that covers your losses.
-Call 855-797-9899 today for a free consultation.
+If you or a family member is injured in a Florida bus accident, you need to contact an experienced auto accident attorney in Jacksonville.
+The legal team at Farah & Farah will fight for a just settlement that covers your losses.
+Call (877) 245-6707 today for a free consultation.